-- The resulting conversions from this method will have 100% of the nuclear genetic component of the converted inbred in a male sterile cytoplasm (C, S, Sd or T).
+- The resulting conversions from this method will have 100% of the nuclear genetic component of the converted inbred in a male sterile cytoplasm (C or SD).

 - Such male sterile females will cause no hybrid yield drag that is possible due to remnant linkages that will result from traditional backcross conversion methods, even with genetic markers yielding 95 to 99% recovery.
-No yield testing is needed.
+This is especially important for specialty corns such as popcorn or sweet corn.
+No yield testing is necessary.

 - Inbreds are converted in only two breeding generations.
 An additional generation is used for phenotypic verification and the initial hand pollinated seed increase to produce an amount sufficient for breeder seed production.

-I have recently retired with over 35 years of experience in the seed corn industry with a major seed company in the areas of corn breeding, research station and regional management, corn seed production research, male sterility conversions and parent seed management.
-I have been involved with the “ig” male sterility conversion system since the mid 1970’s when Dr. John Laughnan provided the initial genetic stocks to the industry corn breeders during the Illinois Corn Breeders School.
-There have been inbred conversions from my development programs that have been used significantly in the industry during the past 15 years.
+Gary retired in 2011 with over 36 years of experience in the seed corn industry with a major seed company in the areas of corn breeding, research station and regional management, corn seed production research, male sterility conversions and parent seed management.
+He had been involved with the “ig” male sterility conversion system since the mid 1970’s when Dr. John Laughnan provided the initial genetic stocks to the industry corn breeders during the Illinois Corn Breeders School.
+There have been inbred conversions from his development programs that have been used significantly in the industry during the past 20 years.

-I earned a Ph.D. in Plant Breeding and Genetics at the University of Wisconsin-Madison after earning BS and MS degrees in Ag Education and Agronomy, respectively, at Purdue University.
-I continue to be a student of the “ig” technique and am developing efficiency improvements to the system.
-I am doing this during my retirement because I enjoy the outdoor field nursery work, seeing the results of an inbred male sterile conversion going through the paternal haploid stage and adding value as a perfect genetic and phenotypic recovery.
+Gary earned a Ph.D. in Plant Breeding and Genetics at the University of Wisconsin-Madison after earning BS and MS degrees in Ag Education and Agronomy, respectively, at Purdue University.
+He continues to be a student of the “ig” technique and has been developing efficiency improvements to the system.
+Gary started this business after his corporate retirement because he enjoys the outdoor field nursery work, seeing the value added results of an inbred male sterile conversion going through the paternal haploid stage and adding value as a perfect genetic and phenotypic recovery without using molecular methods.